mpavlov/mpavlov.github.io/resume.md

 ### 2007.03-2007.08: *National Institute of Informatics*, Tokyo
 Visiting Researcher (Co-op)

- * Developed a framework for link prediction in social networks, suggesting academic collaborations where they don't already exist
+ * Developed a framework for link prediction in social networks, suggesting academic collaborations where they haven't happened yet
  * Used information retrieval techniques from network science and supervised learning algorithms from artificial intelligence

 ### 2004.01-2004.04 + 2003.05-2003.08: *Con-Syst-Int*, Oldcastle, Canada